 Can’t Make Your Resolutions Stick?
 Try This Instead

-Last year you may recall I created a daily word-prompt challenge to inspire myself (and HLH readers) to take one small step each day to help us achieve our 2015 goals.
+Last year you may recall I created a daily word-prompt challenge to inspire myself (and readers) to take one small step each day to help us achieve our yearly goals.

 My reason for starting the challenge was to provide daily (actionable) inspiration to help us overcome mental blocks and to provide us with the motivation to make your resolutions stick for the year.